 In the Spring of 1972 the dictation of the third volume, Manual for Teachers, began.
 In September 1972 the retyping of the text was completed.
 The transcribing of the third and final volume, the Manual for Teachers, was completed.

-As noted, Ken Wapnick was included in the group of six people receiving one of the 12 copies of the 1972 manuscript.
-We know from his statements on various Course videos that he was thoroughly intrigued by this manuscript when he had heard about it from his friend Father Groeshel.
-When Ken returned from Israel in the early part of 1973 he came to see Helen and asked to see the manuscript.
+Ken Wapnick was included in the group of six people who received a copy of the 1972 manuscript.
 In approximately six months, after becoming a close friend of Helen’s, at the end of 1973, Ken encouraged her to work with him to edit the document in order to make it more ‘printer ready’.
 Ken describes, in his own words what transpired at this time:

 “I commented to Helen and Bill that I thought the manuscript needed some additional editing.
 Some of the personal and professional material still remained, and seemed inappropriate for a published edition.”
 Absence From Felicity” CH 12 “The Editing”.

-Therefore, the xerox copies that Judith Skutch Whitson made and distributed were not the ‘original edition’.
-Judith Skutch met Helen, Bill and Ken in 1975, after the editing project had been completed.
-The manuscript was typed one final time by an elderly Maryknoll Sister and was ready for its journey into the public arena as a trimmed down and publication ready A COURSE IN MIRACLES.
+Judith Skutch met Helen, Bill, and Ken after the editing project had been completed.
+The manuscript was typed one final time by an elderly Maryknoll Sister and was ready for its journey into the public arena as a trimmed down and publication ready A COURSE IN MIRACLES [ACIM].

-It should also be noted that the Urtext [rough, original typing from shorthand notes] was obtained legally from the Library of Congress by the parties being sued: Endeavor Academy and CIMS.
-A copy was illegally leaked from Endeavor Academy.
+[It should also be noted that the Urtext, which is the rough, original typing from shorthand notes, was obtained legally from the Library of Congress by the parties being sued: Endeavor Academy and CIMS.
+A copy was illegally leaked by outside parties.]

-We hope that this answers a lot of your questions and if you have any further questions, please post them here. ♥
+We hope that this answers a lot of your questions and if you have any further questions, please feel free to contact us. ♥

 ~ Course in Miracles Society